BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 General project structure can be defined as follows:

-- Each stage was implemented as a class.
+- Each stage is implemented as a class.
-- Each class has a defined interface (located in *...Interface.py* files).
+- Each class has a defined interface (*...Interface.py* file).
+- Interfaces ensure that implemented class will be a modular part of the system.
+They enable to easily implement and test different implementations of particular class.
-- Interface defines methods which are expected in particular stage.
+They define methods that must be implemented in particular class.
+Those methods ensure continuity of connection between components (solid pipeline).

 ![Alt text](doc/img/Dataflow_Stages_Interfaces.png "Movie Processing Stages with interfaces")